Corporate Crisis Examples

 A corporate crisis is defined as an event, situation, or public initiative that threatens a company’s ability to operate its business effectively.
 A crisis can escalate into a disaster or long-term impediment to business growth if not handled with efficiency and sensitivity to all involved.
 Crises often begin at the local level but can affect a company nationwide.
 Recovery from a corporate crisis requires preparing for different scenarios, from cybersecurity attacks to employee criminal acts.

 Your crisis communications plan should include preparation for the scenarios that are most likely to affect your company, such as:

 Natural Disasters.
 While natural disasters are not under any company’s control, they can cause issues with a brand’s perceived ability to serve customers and stakeholders.
 Disasters that cause you to cease or limit operations will hurt partners and consumers, who may choose to replace your services.
-While you can’t do anything to prevent a natural disaster, you can prepare with crisis scenario drills.
+While you can’t prevent a natural disaster, you can prepare with crisis scenario drills.

 Environmental Issues.
 Environmental concerns continue to grow in importance to consumers.
 As a result, many companies have started implementing “green” practices sustainably.
 However, for companies that deal with sensitive environmental issues such as pipeline construction, wetlands mitigation, energy, hazardous materials, and others, the public demands transparency, especially when something goes wrong.

 Cybersecurity.
 Cybersecurity breaches and hacks are a significant threat to all businesses.
 Hacks scare customers, put them in danger of identity theft, and jeopardize proprietary information security.
 You can work to prevent cybersecurity threats, but you can never guarantee that they won’t happen.
 Even multi-national companies are at risk.
 Every corporation needs a crisis management plan for cybersecurity, including instructions for employees, customers, and shareholders if a cyber-attack occurs.